JuiceRescue/juice-rescue.org/index.md

   * [Join the Discord Server](https://discord.gg/rBgbGZsA)
   * Follow the [Juice Rescue Project](https://github.com/JuiceboxRescue) on Github

-## About Juice Rescue
+## How We're Keeping Juiceboxes Running

-Now that Enel X is shutting down key infrastructure for these devices, Juice Rescue is organizing a collective effort aimed at:
+Now that Enel X is shutting down key infrastructure for these devices, Juice Rescue is organizing a collective effort aimed at keeping Juiceboxes running:

 * Educating people about how to safely keep charging with your Juicebox charger
 * Organizing technology development on projects like [Juicepassproxy](https://github.com/JuiceboxRescue/juicepassproxy) that can replace some of the functionality of the apps that are shutting down